disperze/cw-osmo/contracts/ics20-swap/README.md

 ## IBC Packet

 **Ics20Packet**
-Data packet sent by a blockchain to Osmosis chain to make custom transaction.
+Data packet sent by a blockchain to Osmosis chain to make custom action.
 It contains the following parameters:

 | Parameter | Type   | Description               |
 |-----------|--------|---------------------------|